nualagr/dargan-health-foods/README.md

 - Add more payment options, including 'Paypal' to improve the user experience.
 - Add an expiration-date field to the DiscountCode model.
+- Add the ability for users to filter blogpost search results.
+- Implement filtering of search results, particularly with respect to allergens.
 - Add an Order History template rather than reusing the Checkout Success page.
-- Add the ability for users to filter blogpost search results.
+- Create links to the relevant Product Details page for any product which is referenced within a blog posts.
+Allowing the consumer to access more detailed information about the item and making it easier for them to purchase the product if they so wish.

 <br>